PandABlocks/PandABlocks-FPGA/docs/tutorials/tutorial2_position_capture.rst

 Min Max Mean   Capture Min Max and Mean
 ============== =======================

-There are also a handlful of other fields like the start of frame, end of frame and trigger time that can be captured by setting fields on the PCAP Block.
+There are also a handful of other fields like the start of frame, end of frame and trigger time that can be captured by setting fields on the PCAP Block.

-We can set COUNTER1 to capture the Value at trigger by modifying the Positions table and pressing Submit:
+We can set COUNTER1.OUT to capture the Value at trigger by modifying the Positions table and pressing Submit:

 .. image:: tutorial2_positions.png